 You can optimize data traffic sent over network by specifying which data you want to replicate, data compression level and optimize the job performance and storage usage:

 - At the Job Settings step of the wizard, click Advanced.

-- In the Storage optimization section, select what type of backup target you plan to use: Local target (large blocks), Local target, LAN target or WAN target.
-Depending on the chosen storage type, Veeam Backup & Replication will use different data block sizes to process VMs.
+- In the Storage optimization section, select what type of backup target you plan to use.
+Depending on the selected type, Veeam Backup & Replication will use different data block sizes to process VMs.
 For more information on the available storage optimization options, the used data blocks and how they affect performance, see Storage Optimization.